BhargavJhaveri/DevOps/README.md

 Proxy server is running at port 5000 and delegates the request to one of the available servers spawned.
 Current logic for delegation is round robin fashion.

+So, the request made to same URL will be handled by different web-servers in round robin fashion.
+This code is written in ``` proxy.js ``` file.
+Target variable is the chosen web server to handle the request.